CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 # Getting a number of subscribers

-The function “count_user_in_pipe” can helps to determine a number of subscribes for current channel.
+The function “count_user_in_pipe” can help to determine a number of subscribes for current channel.

-Also this function has the first argument – name of channel and the second is callback function which holds an answer.
+Also, this function has the first argument – name of channel and the second is callback function which holds an answer.

 ```